Georgia Bankruptcy Attorneys

 Your retirement account is probably protected from being collected to pay back your debts.
 If you turn to it to avoid bankruptcy, not only will you be throwing “good money after bad,” but there is likely to be a very steep penalty, leaving you with very little to put toward the debt you’d hoped to repay in the first place.

-Not to Hiring a Lawyer as Soon as Possible
+Not Hiring a Lawyer as Soon as Possible

 Reacting to the understandably scary possibility of bankruptcy with denial is not uncommon, but it leads to a “domino effect” of problems.
 People in denial often fail to take any action toward a solution to their problem, including finding an attorney to give them guidance about bankruptcy.